Shelly1986/portfolio/simplegui.md

 The next thing that we need to do is to see what serving size was selected by the user.
 Depending on the serving size selected, the price variable will be updated.

 The most important thing is that the value in the 'Serving Size' radio button will be read only when the user clicks on 'Click to Order' button.
-The click of a button is an event triggered by the button with key '-BUTTON-' in the window which needs to be read by our window.
+The click of a button is an event triggered by the button with key '-BUTTON-' which needs to be read by our window.

 ```{Python}
 while True: